web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/env-vars.md

 ## Public Variables

-All environment variables starting with `PUBLIC_` will be automatically injected into the client code.
+All environment variables starting with `PUBLIC_` can be accessed in client code.
 For example, if the following variables are defined:

 ```bash title=".env"
 PUBLIC_NAME=jack
 PASSWORD=123
 ```

-In the source files of the client code, public variables can be accessed as follows:
+In the source file of the client code, you can access public variables in the following way.
+Rsbuild will replace identifiers starting with `process.env.PUBLIC_` with the corresponding expression.

 ```ts title="src/index.ts"
 console.log(process.env.PUBLIC_NAME); // -> 'jack'